CagriCatik/Battery-Systems-Technology/webpage/docs/theory/01_fundamentals/02_why_lithium_battery.md

-# Why Choose Lithium-Ion Batteries Over Alternatives?
+# Advantages of Lithium-Ion Batteries

 Lithium-ion batteries have become a cornerstone of modern energy storage solutions, excelling in applications that demand high energy efficiency, superior performance, and dependable reliability.
 Their widespread adoption is the result of a blend of technological advancements, economic benefits, and environmental considerations that outpace other battery technologies.
 This section explores the key factors that make lithium-ion batteries the preferred choice in today’s diverse systems.